interlay/interbtc-spec/interbtc-spec/docs/source/spec/vault-registry.rst

 * The BTC Parachain status in the :ref:`security` component MUST be set to ``RUNNING:0``.
 * A vault with id ``vaultId`` MUST be registered.
 * The collatalization rate of the vault MUST remain above ``SecureCollateralThreshold`` after the withdrawal of ``withdrawAmount``.
+* After the withdrawal, the vault's ratio of nominated collateral to own collateral must remain above the value returned by :ref:`getMaxNominationRatio`.

 *Postconditions*

 * An amount of ``withdrawAmount`` is unlocked.